CAST-genomics/haptools/docs/commands/validate.rst

   [    INFO] Completed .hap file validation with 0 errors and 1 warnings.
   Error: Found several warnings and / or errors in the .hap file

-All ``.hap`` files must be sorted before they can be validated.
-By default, we try our best to sort your ``.hap`` file internally before performing any validation checks.
+All ``.hap`` files must be sorted before they can be validated, so we try our best to sort your ``.hap`` file internally before performing any validation checks.
 If your ``.hap`` file is already sorted, you should use the ``--sorted`` parameter.
 It will speed things up a bit by skipping the sorting step.
-If your ``.hap`` file is indexed, it will be assumed to be sorted.
+If your ``.hap`` file is indexed, it will be assumed to be sorted regardless.

 .. code-block:: bash